What is Graphene?

-Graphene is a two-dimensional material, consisting of sheets of carbon atoms bonded in a hexagonal pattern.
-Its existence was first hypothesised in the 1940s, but it was not until 2004 that researchers were able to exfoliate it from graphite and study its properties, for which they won a Nobel Prize in 2011.
+Scientists first hypothesised its existence in the 1940s, but it was not until 2004 that Konstantin Novoselov and Andre Geim were able to create it from graphite and study its properties.
+They won a Nobel Prize in 2011 for their work.

-Since then, graphene research has exploded with a vast number of patents taken out as markets and industries prepare for a disruptive “graphene” age.
+Since then, graphene research has exploded with a vast number of patents taken out as markets and industries prepare for a disruptive Age of Graphene.

 - Graphene is the thinnest material available for use in commercial applications.
 It is only one carbon atom thick.

 - Graphene is the strongest and hardest materials in the world.
 It is harder than diamonds and 200 times stronger than steel of the same thickness but, notwithstanding this, graphene is very flexible and will not break.